hacktoon/nami/README.md

 - level grid for surface chunk
   - return a % in getLevel
 - basin erosion path
   - create two types: mouth, source and body
   - regenerate river mouth in chunk based on discover instead of midpoint
-- fix roads to fix surface chunk (add region to land)
 - make water ways in basin less connected in hot water areas
 - set biome as {
     temp > x